-- Witness: A witness is a mobile device or stationary wireless AP which is in proximity with the prover and is willing to create an STP proof for the prover upon receiving his/her request. - Verifier: A verifier is the party that the prover wants to show one or more STP proofs to and claim his/her presence at a location at a particular time. - Certificate Authority (CA): The CA is a semi-trusted server (untrusted for privacy protection, see Section IV-C for details) which issues, manages cryptographic credentials for the other parties.
+- Prover: A prover is a mobile device which tries to obtain STP proofs at a certain location. - Witness: A witness is a device which is in proximity with the prover and is willing to create an STP proof for the prover upon receiving his/her request.
+The witness can be untrusted or trusted, and the trusted witness can be mobile or stationary (wireless APs).
+Collocated mobile users are untrusted. - Verifier: A verifier is the party that the prover wants to show one or more STP proofs to and claim his/her presence at a location at a particular time.

+• Certificate Authority (CA): The CA is a semi-trusted server (untrusted for privacy protection, see Section IV-C for details) which issues, manages cryptographic credentials for the other parties.
 CA is also responsible for proof verification and trust evaluation.

-A prover and a witness communicates with each other via Bluetooth or WiFi in ad hoc mode, STP claims are sent to verifiers from provers via a LAN or Internet, and verifiers are assumed to have Internet connection with CA. Each user can act as a prover or a witness, depending on their roles at the moment.
-We assume the identity of a user is binded with his/her public key, which is certified by CA. Users have unique public/private key pairs, which are established during the user registration with CA and stored on users' personal devices.
+A prover and a witness communicates with each other via Bluetooth or WiFi in ad hoc mode.
+A peer discovery mechanism for discovering nearby witness is required and preferably provided by underlying communication technology instead of our protocol.
+The proof generation system of prover is presented a list of available witnesses.
+When there are multiple witnesses willing to cooperate, the prover initiate protocol with them sequentially.
+STP claims are sent to verifiers from provers via a LAN or Internet, and verifiers are assumed to have Internet connection with CA. Each user can act as a prover or a witness, depending on their roles at the moment.
+We assume the identity of a user is bound with his/her public key, which is certified by CA. Users have unique public/private key pairs, which are established during the user registration with CA and stored on users' personal devices.
 There are strong incentives for people not to give their privacy away completely, even to their families or friends, so we assume a user never gives his/her mobile device or private key to another party.